ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 ### SmartApp Registration

-The details on how to test your app with SmartThings can be found in the [SmartApp documentation](https://developer-preview.smartthings.com/docs/connected-services/test-your-connected-service).
+The details on how to test your app with SmartThings can be found in [SmartApp Registration](https://developer-preview.smartthings.com/docs/connected-services/app-registration).

+>**NOTE** At the time of this writing, you will need to opt your SmartApp in for SmartHings x.509 cert request verification.
+See [Opt in your SmartApp](https://developer-preview.smartthings.com/docs/connected-services/hosting/webhook-smartapp#opt-in-your-smartapp) for more details.

 ### ngrok